-Program goal: Guide and prompt students to evaluate the diversity of human experience, behavior, and thought, in order to better understand ourselves and others, to respond to the roots of inequality that undermines social justice, while developing awareness regarding diversity in culture, ethnicity, race, gender/gender expression, religion, age, social class, sexual orientation, or abilities.
+Guide and prompt students to evaluate the diversity of human experience, behavior, and thought, in order to better understand ourselves and others, to respond to the roots of inequality that undermines social justice, while developing awareness regarding diversity in culture, ethnicity, race, gender/gender expression, religion, age, social class, sexual orientation, or abilities.

-Learning objectives / Levels of competency Desired outcomes Unsatisfactory Emerging Developing Proficient Mastery Human Diversity (Individual, Group, Institutional) and its Impact on Behavior The student understands how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
+Student learning Student Lear ning Outcomes' Level s of Competency: objective Unsatisfactory Emerging Developing Proficient Mastery SLO1: Human Diversity The student understands how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
 Fails to demonstrate knowledge of human diversity and does not recognize impact.
 Demonstrates minimal knowledge of human diversity but cannot draw conclusions regarding impact.
 Applies knowledge of human diversity but not enough to fully support conclusions or viewpoints about impact.
 Analyzes the impact of human diversity on behavior, supporting relevant conclusions or viewpoints.
 Synthesizes knowledge of human diversity and its impact on behavior that is broad-based with depth, fully supporting relevant conclusions or viewpoints.
-Historical and Cultural Roots of Inequality The student recognizes historical and cultural roots of inequality, and responds to the need for social justice.
+SLO2: Roots of Inequality The student recognizes historical and cultural roots of inequality, and responds to the need for social justice.
 Fails to recognize roots of inequality and need for social justice.
 Demonstrates minimal understanding of the roots of inequality and the need for social justice.
 Illustrates some understanding of historical or cultural roots of inequality and expresses need for social justice.
 Integrates multiple facets of historical and cultural roots of inequality and expresses need for social justice.
-Reflects thoroughly on historical and cultural roots of inequality, responding to the need for social justice. ttitudes, Beliefs, Behaviors Regarding Diversity The student demonstrates awareness of and manages the influence of personal biases.
-A Fails to express awareness of biases.
+Reflects thoroughly on historical and cultural roots of inequality, responding to the need for social justice.
+SLO3: Awareness The student demonstrates awareness of and manages the influence of personal biases.
+Fails to express awareness of biases.
 Identifies minimal awareness of own biases, even those shared with own cultural group.
 Analyzes own biases, expresses preference for those shared with own cultural group.
 Examines new perspectives about own biases; seeks out complexities that new perspectives offer.
 Integrates insights into own biases; aware of how context shapes them, can recognize and respond to biases in self and others.